Silemo/tiw-2022-manfredi-meneghin/README.md

 ## About

-Online Banking application is the final project of **"TIW-Informatic Technologies for the Web"**, course of **"Computer Science & Engineering"** held at Politecnico di Milano (2021/2022).
+Online Banking application is the final project of **TIW-Informatic Technologies for the Web**, course of **Computer Science & Engineering** held at Politecnico di Milano (2021/2022).

 **Professor** Piero Fraternali